istio/istio.io/content/en/docs/tasks/traffic-management/ingress/ingress-sidecar-tls-termination/index.md

 EOF
 {{< /text >}}

-## Create sidecar configuration for httpbin to enable external mTLS on ingress
+## Configure httpbin to enable external mTLS

-This is the core step in this feature, where `sidecar` API is used to configure the ingress TLS settings.
+This is the core step for this feature.
+Using the `Sidecar` API, configure the ingress TLS settings.
-The `tlsMode` can be `SIMPLE` or `MUTUAL`, the current example uses `MUTUAL` scenario.
+The TLS mode can be `SIMPLE` or `MUTUAL`.
+This example uses `MUTUAL`.

 {{< text bash >}}
 $ kubectl -n test apply -f - <<EOF